bhall2001/flyball-master-manual/conflict_resolution.md

 Flyball Master determines potential team and club conflicts when importing.
 A race that with a conflict shows either a yellow or red ball next to the race details.
 Races with no conflicts display a green ball.

-Yellow dots indicates there is a conflict with the club.
-Red dots indicates the team has a conflict.
+Yellow dots indicate there is a conflict with the club.
+Red dots indicate the team has a conflict.

 ![schedule conflicts](Screen Shot 2016-08-20 at 6.34.08 AM.png)
 (note: Club color may be yellow or red.
-A team the highlited in yellow or red signifies the Club color, not a conflict.)
+A team highlighted in yellow or red signifies the Club color, not a conflict.)

 Conflict determination is by the number of races the next time the team or club appear again in the schedule.
 The number of races triggering a conflict is configurable on the Settings screen.